Improving knockoffs with conditional calibration: Review: knockoffs and conditional calibration

-A second issue is the {\em whiteout phenomenon} discussed by \citet{li2021whiteout}, who prove finite-sample bounds on the power of any fixed-$X$ knockoff method in terms of the eigenvalues and eigenvectors of $X^\tran X$, and the coefficient vector $\beta$.
-When the eigenstructure is unfavorable, we may be forced to make all but a few knockoff variables very highly correlated with their real variable counterparts, and as a result, $\sgn(W_j)$ can be very noisy even for strong signal variables, severely biasing $\hFDP_w$ upwards.
-The MCC problem (Example~\ref{ex:mcc-block} with $K=1$) is a prototypical example exhibiting the whiteout phenomenon, and \citet{li2021whiteout} prove that in large MCC problems, even the Bonferroni method is dramatically more powerful than the best possible knockoff method.
-More prosaically, even when the results of \citet{li2021whiteout} do not cause catastrophic failure, the knockoff variables still tend to interfere with one another, degrading each other's quality.
-Multiple knockoff methods tend to exacerbate these problems.
+A second issue is the {\em whiteout phenomenon} in fixed-X knockoffs discussed by \citet{li2021whiteout}, who prove that in large MCC problems (Example~\ref{ex:mcc-block} with $K=1$), or more general problems in which the design matrix has an unfavorable eigenstructure, even the Bonferroni method is dramatically more powerful than the best possible knockoff method.
 As we will see, calibrated knockoffs partially address this issue, delivering high power under some circumstances, but giving limited performance gains in other settings.

-Note that these limitations do not conflict with recent theoretical analyses establishing positive results in regimes where the design matrix is well-conditioned and the number of non-nulls diverges; see e.g. \citet{weinstein2017power, fan2019rank, liu2019power, wang2020power}.